Up to $2 per square foot of turf replaced with low-water-use grasses and/or low-water-use plants (artificial turf does not qualify).

 - This rebate requires a pre-approval inspection by Soquel Creek Water District (SqCWD) staff.
 SqCWD will provide the applicant with a pre-approval form that must be signed by the applicant and provided to the SqCWD representative at the time the pre-approval inspection is completed.
 Do not remove existing turf until after the pre-approval inspection.

 - The existing turf area must have an in-ground irrigation system in place.
-However, the grass doesn't need to be green.

 - The existing irrigation system must be replaced with low-volume drip irrigation or removed.